 A Registered Agent can be a person (like the owner of the LLC), or a professional Registered Agent Service (also called a Commercial Registered Agent).

-However, Section 301 of the New York LLC Statute states (among other things):
+However, Section 301 of the New York LLC Statute states:

 For people in the 5 boroughs, this can save you $1,000 or more on newspaper fees.

 This will allow you to use their Albany address and publish your newspaper ads in that county.
-A few months later (once all the publication requirements are met), you can change your address if needed.
+Once all the publication requirements are met a few months later, you can change your address if needed.

-Also, Northwest Registered Agent will let you use their address throughout your Articles of Organization (county location/office address, address for forwarding of service of process, organizer’s address, and filer’s address) in order to keep yours off public record.
+Also, Northwest Registered Agent will let you use their New York business address throughout your Articles of Organization in order to keep your own physical address off public record.

 Special discounted pricing for LLC University® readers

 Northwest usually charges $100 + state fees to form an LLC.
 However, we’ve negotiated a discounted rate (60% off) for LLC University® readers.

 New York Registered Agent FAQs

 How much does a Registered Agent cost in New York?